Understanding agentic AI: A future-ready guide for HR leaders

 With deep expertise in managed services and SAP consulting, local compliance, and digital transformation, Zalaris helps your teams unlock the full potential of AI in a secure, people-first way.
 Get in touch with our experts to kick-start your HR transformation journey.

-Frequently Asked Questions (FAQ)
+Frequently Asked Question (FAQ)

-3. Will agentic AI replace HR roles?
+3. Will agentic AI replace HR professionals?

 4. Is agentic AI compliant with GDPR and local labour regulations?